Tier 2 Visa Employer Sponsor Licence Guide.

 Employer Compliance

-To obtain a sponsorship licence, you must meet the general requirements set by the Home Office.
+To obtain a employer sponsorship licence, you must meet the general obligations set by the Home Office.
 These include:

 1. Genuine organisation operating lawfully in the UK: You need to demonstrate that your organization is genuine and operates lawfully in the UK.
 This involves providing specific documents as outlined in Appendix A of the UKVI guidance.
 The documents required will vary depending on your circumstances.